miriamantona/Ashampoo_CodeChallenge/README.md

 The app remains responsive at all times.
 Any changes in the data or the result list do not cause any flickering or disruptions to the layout.

-## Project structure

-- **MainWindow.xaml**: The main window of the application, implemented using XAML, provides the user interface for interacting with the application.

-- **MainWindow.xaml.cs**: Contains the logic and data binding necessary to connect the View with the underlying data and operations.

-- **UIManager.cs**: Mediates between the UI and the SearchManager, managing user interactions and UI updates.

-- **SearchManager.cs**: The SearchManager class encapsulates the search functionality, including searching for directories, managing threads, and handling search results.

-### Threading

 The application uses asynchronous programming and multithreading to perform the search operation in parallel, ensuring responsiveness even during resource-intensive tasks.

-### Error Handling

-The application handles exceptions gracefully and provides user-friendly error messages in case of any issues during the search process.

 ## Getting Started